vuldin/redpanda-instruqt-day2-helm/01-day2-helm-overview/assignment.md

 > Note: Most of our performance tests have been done on XFS up to this point, and we are in the process of expanding our performance tests to include ext4.
 Initial tests show similar performance across both filesystem types.

-## Operator
+## Helm chart

-The operator is responsible for deploying and configuring Redpanda.
-In production, the operator configuration will likely be checked into git and referenced within a CI/CD pipeline that provides infrastructure as code (IaC).
+The helm chart is responsible for deploying and configuring Redpanda.
+In production, the chart configuration will likely be checked into git and referenced within a CI/CD pipeline that provides infrastructure as code (IaC).

-Check the Statefulset status:
+Your Redpanda cluster has already been deployed in this environment.
+Each broker runs within a pod that is managed by a StatefulSet, and you can check the status:

 ```bash,run
 kubectl --namespace redpanda rollout status statefulset redpanda --watch